The term 'object model' is used here to collectively refer to :-

 The XSD file is also available on the software downloads website by following the "XSD" link that is present against each software release.

-Most objects have a comment attribute which is free-form text that can be used for any purpose.
-Similarly, most objects have a source attribute that is intended for use by automated configuration management tools.
-Neither of these attributes have a direct effect on the operation of the FB2900.
+attribute that is intended for use by automated configuration management tools.
+Neither of these attributes have a direct

-Many objects have a graph attribute.
-This allows a graph name to be specified.
-However, the actual graph name will be normalised to avoid spaces and limit the number of characters.
-Try to keep graph names as basic characters (letters, numbers) to avoid confusion.
+normalised to avoid spaces and limit the number of characters.
+Try to keep graph names as basic characters (letters, numbers)